All posts by Jess Jones

 Essay writing: Here is a link to another blog post which will provide you with guideline about how to structure each paragraph in your essay.

 To explore stereotypes means to focus on something that is a set idea that people have about what someone or something is like, especially an idea that is wrong.
 They are able to shape our perceptions of groups of individuals which can lead to misunderstanding and sometimes discrimination.
 I am going to be looking at the area of female and teenage stereotypes.
 The artists I want to explore are Cindy Sherman and Justine Kurland.
 I have chosen Cindy Sherman as she focuses on female stereotypes within her work, her photography is important because of the way it depicts how women are viewed in society.
-I have also chosen Justine Kurland as her focus on photography is on girlhood.
+I have also chosen Justine Kurland as her focus in photography is on girlhood.
 Her images are representations of both childhood adventures and current experiences.
 Both artists explore the issues with stereotypes and draw attention to it.
 Both photographers stage their photo shoots instead of them being documentary photographs.
-Cindy Sherman regularly alters her appearance beyond recognition through makeup, prosthetics, and costumes.
+Cindy Sherman regularly alters her appearance beyond recognition through make-up, prosthetics, and costumes.
 To create her images, she assumes the multiple roles of photographer, model, makeup artist, hairdresser, and stylist.
 She becomes the character in the story she is attempting to portray through her images.
-Justine Kurland also sets up her images but not with herself, she is known for her elaborate staging of photographs.
+Justine Kurland also sets up her images but not with herself, instead using real people she approach in her elaborate staging of photographs.
 Kurland has used staged tableaux to explore the social landscape of girlhood, life on communes, and life in the wilderness.
 Both photographers’ images represent mirrors.
 Mirror images are usually called this when the photographer is trying to demonstrate or reflect something that they feel about themselves.
-John Szarkowski in his text, said a mirror is ‘reflecting a portrait of the artist who made it’ and ‘a mirror- a romantic expression of the photographer’s sensibility as it projects itself on the things and sights of the world (reference source used).
+John Szarkowski in his text, said a mirror is ‘reflecting a portrait of the artist who made it’ and ‘a mirror- a romantic expression of the photographer’s sensibility as it projects itself on the things and sights of the world (Szarkowski 1978).
 These two artists are mirrors as Cindy Sherman is a women herself and is trying to reflect her feelings and opinions on it to the viewers, and Kurland mirrors her own childhood through the use of other girls a representation.

 (Male vs female gaze, representation of women in art, feminism, staging of photographs or tableaux takes it origin from Pictorialism.
 Examples of historical female photographers: Julia Margaret-Cameron, Claude Cahun